JSchmie/ScrAIbe/README.md

 To run the Gradio App on your local machine, just use the following command:

 ```
-scraibe --start_server --port 7860 --hf_token hf_yourhftoken
+scraibe --start-server --port 7860 --hf-token hf_yourhftoken
 ```

-- `--start_server`: Command to start the Gradio App.
+- `--start-server`: Command to start the Gradio App.
 - `--port`: Flag for connecting the container internal port to the port on your local machine.
-- `--hf_token`: Flag for entering your personal HuggingFace token in the container.
+- `--hf-token`: Flag for entering your personal HuggingFace token in the container.

 When the app is running, it will show you at which address you can access it.
 The default address is: http://127.0.0.1:7860 or http://0.0.0.0:7860